 Tracks: 10 / Run Time: 38:58

 Rocka Rolla, released in 1974, is Judas Priest's first—and perhaps most under-appreciated—studio album.
-Rocka Rolla tends to be dismissed by many fans because it sounds nothing like the screaming, high-powered heavy metal that the Priest were famous for.
+Rocka Rolla tends to be dismissed by fans because it sounds nothing like the screaming, high-powered heavy metal that the Priest are famous for.
 However, that is the exact reason that I've always found Rocka Rolla to be such an interesting listen.
 It's weird, derivative, and occasionally awkward, but if you listen closely you can hear rumblings of the sound that would turn Judas Priest into heavy metal vanguards -- and eventually, legends.

 In spite of its flaws, Rocka Rolla is a fascinating glimpse into the development not only of Judas Priest, but of heavy metal itself.
 This is a young band still wearing their hearts and influences on their collective sleeves.
 Judas Priest hadn't quite found "their" sound yet on Rocka Rolla, but all the pieces are here—they're just bubbling beneath the surface.

 "Rocka Rolla" (live on the BBC)

 Judas Priest had been kicking around the English pub scene for about five years by the time they signed a recording contract with the tiny Gull Records label.
 Priest was a quartet at the time, consisting of guitarist Ken "K.K."
 Downing, vocalist Rob Halford, bassist Ian Hill, and drummer John Hinch.
 Guitarist Glenn Tipton (formerly of the Flying Hat Band) joined the lineup just prior to recording.
 His addition had been a suggestion of Gull Records, who thought that a second guitarist would beef up the Priest's sound ala the then-popular twin-guitar act Status Quo.